-Dissertation plan: Can land intensification and abandonment in Latvia be linked to key socio-economic events?
+Can land intensification and abandonment in Latvia be linked to key socio-economic events?

+Dissertation plan

 Izzy Rich s1501956/B082970

 Introduction

 Land-use, as defined by human employment of land (Meyer and Turner, 1992), is undoubtedly an important part of all civilisations due to the provision of natural resources (Foley et al., 2005; Turner et al., 2007).
 However, such exploitation is often at the environment’s expense.
 Human-driven land-use change through urbanisation, deforestation and agricultural expansion has placed pressure on the functioning of several ecological processes, as well as ecosystems themselves (Foley et al., 2005; Turner et al., 2007).
 Since 1850, roughly 35% of anthropogenic carbon dioxide (CO2) emissions have resulted directly from human land-use, altering the global carbon cycle (Foley et al., 2005; Turner et al., 2007).
 Fragmentation and destruction of natural habitats through land conversion is also one of the largest threats to terrestrial biodiversity, causing extinctions and range reductions (Foley et al., 2005; Jetz et al., 2007).